airbytehq/airbyte/docs/integrations/sources/intercom.md

 ## Set up the Intercom connector

-1. Log into your [Airbyte Cloud](https://cloud.airbyte.io/workspaces) or Airbyte OSS account.
+1. Log into your [Airbyte Cloud](https://cloud.airbyte.io/workspaces) or Airbyte Open Source account.
 2. Click **Sources** and then click **+ New source**.
 3. On the Set up the source page, select **Intercom** from the Source type dropdown.
 4. Enter a name for your source.
 5. For **Start date**, enter the date in YYYY-MM-DDTHH:mm:ssZ format.
 The data added on and after this date will be replicated.
 If this field is blank, Airbyte will replicate all data.
 6. For Airbyte Cloud, click **Authenticate your Intercom account** to sign in with Intercom and authorize your account.
-   For Airbyte OSS, enter your [Access Token](https://developers.intercom.com/building-apps/docs/authentication-types#section-how-to-get-your-access-token) to authenticate your account.
+   For Airbyte Open Source, enter your [Access Token](https://developers.intercom.com/building-apps/docs/authentication-types#section-how-to-get-your-access-token) to authenticate your account.
 7. Click **Set up source**.

 ## Supported sync modes